top of page

 About Mark Butt, Ed.D.

-Welcome!
 Born in Montreal, Quebec, and raised across Canada, I am a higher education expert currently residing in Georgia, USA.
 My career is dedicated to advancing the educational missions of universities and supporting student journeys.
-Over the years, I have had the joy of reviewing over 25,000 applications for first-year and transfer admission.
-Currently, I serve as the Director of Admission at Emory University in Atlanta, Georgia, USA.
+Over the years, I have had the joy of reviewing over 30,000 applications for first-year and transfer admission.
+Currently, I serve as the Assistant Vice Provost and Executive Director of Admission at Emory University in Atlanta, Georgia, USA.

-As a first-generation college graduate, I am passionate about improving access to post-secondary education.
+As a first-generation college graduate, I care deeply about improving access to post-secondary education.
 My interests lie in how universities navigate their enrollment objectives with the needs of students and society, particularly for first-generation and marginalized students.
 I am committed to enhancing students' lives, supporting educational institutions, fostering socioeconomic mobility, and promoting the greater good of democratic societies.

 As a scholar-practitioner, my research directly informs and drives my leadership in the field of enrollment management.
 I have published in journals such as Teachers College Record, The International Journal of Educational Organization and Leadership, Strategic Enrollment Management Quarterly, Teaching Philosophy, and College & University, with my most recent research exploring digital resource utilization among high school students in the post-COVID era.
 In Seeking Access, I examine how undocumented students experience acute role strain as they navigate familial responsibilities, legal limitations, and aspirations for higher education—highlighting both their emotional labor and the structural inequities they face.